-Psychology Department Writing Policy (revised March 2020)
+Psychology Department Writing Policy (revised January 2025)

 The Psychology Department has seven learning goals for its majors.
 Goal # 5 is that students who complete the major will be able to effectively communicate with clear, grammatically-correct writing that conforms to APA style.
+APA style characterizes effective scholarly writing as having good continuity and flow, and conciseness and clarity.
 To help reach this goal, the Psychology professors have agreed to implement a common writing policy in all PSYC courses at the 200- and 300-level; the portion of the policy concerning APA format only applies to PSYC 282 and 300-level classes, unless otherwise announced by your professor.
 This policy will apply to all graded written papers/essays; it will not apply to in-class writing assignments, to ungraded written assignments, or to written essays that occur as part of exams.
 It applies equally to majors and non-majors in relevant classes.